Segmentation fault: Stack overflow

-which causes the stack to overflow which results in a segmentation fault.
+This code causes the stack to overflow, which results in a segmentation fault.
 Infinite recursion may not necessarily result in a stack overflow depending on the language, optimizations performed by the compiler and the exact structure of a code.
 In this case, the behavior of unreachable code (the return statement) is undefined, so the compiler can eliminate it and use a tail call optimization that might result in no stack usage.
-Other optimizations could include translating the recursion into iteration, which given the structure of the example function would result in the program running forever, while probably not overflowing its stack.
+Other optimizations could include translating the recursion into iteration, which, given the structure of the example function, would result in the program running forever, while probably not overflowing its stack.